technicole-t/Intermediate-JavaScript-Katas/README.md

 Then watch [this video](https://www.youtube.com/watch?v=bCqtb-Z5YGQ&list=PL0zVEGEvSaeEd9hlmCXrk5yUyqUag-n84&index=2) which demonstrates the use of the native map method, another classic example of functional programming.

-We teach `map`, `filter` and other functional methods during the course so don't worry if you're not getting them just yet - you'll be able to complete the final challenge without them!

 ## Challenges

 The steps for completing the final challenges in Section 2 are the same as Section 1.
-Use what you've learnt about regex and functional programming where you can, but if you can't make it work, don't worry about reverting to methods you do feel comfortable with.
+Use what you've learnt about regex and functional programming where you can, but if you can't make it work, feel free to send us a message on Slack or come along to a drop-in session.
 Any feeback you received on the previous section should be applied to your solutions.
 When you're finished, <a href='https://us-central1-precourse-pushes.cloudfunctions.net/reviewme/?section=PRE-2' target='_blank'> request a review.</a>